Raghuram-sekar/Knowledge-Base-Data-Extractor/README.md

-# Knowledge Base Data Extractor
+# 🌍 Telesto Knowledge Base Data Extractor

-A Python tool for extracting and converting PDF documents into structured Markdown format with image extraction capabilities.
-The project automatically classifies PDFs as scanned (image-based) or normal (text-based) and processes them accordingly using IBM's Docling library and Tesseract OCR.
+An advanced Python tool for extracting and processing geological documents and well log data.
+The system automatically classifies PDFs as scanned or normal documents, processes them using IBM's Docling library and Tesseract OCR, and provides AI-powered geological analysis capabilities.

+## 🎯 Project Overview

+This project is designed for **geological data analysis** and **oil & gas exploration** with capabilities for:
+- **Document Processing**: Extract knowledge from research papers, technical reports, and geological documents
+- **Well Log Analysis**: Process LAS files for depositional environment identification
+- **AI-Powered Insights**: Automated geological interpretation with confidence scoring
+- **Knowledge Base Construction**: Build searchable geological knowledge repositories

 ## 📋 Requirements